Inference Specification

 profiles/

-{param}_profile.tsv ← one per estimated parameter
+{param}_profile.tsv ← one per estimated parameter (when validate

 fit_state.toml